Gudetama: Background

-In general, eggs in Japan have a rich social resonance.
-According to Emi Nagashima, designer of Gudetama, the origin of the character was the start-up breakfast for Japanese workers: tamago kake gohan (raw egg on white rice).
-It is argued, then, that eggs have rich symbolic and metaphoric potential in terms of the millennial workers that inspired its creation.
-Gudetama is only the yolk, not the entire egg, implying the selective nature of employment and capitalist valuation, which demands the best of people and discards the rest.
-Just like eggs, people in today's society are valued for what they can contribute to the society.
-Therefore, Gudetama has social resonance and has been able to gain popularity.

 Media

 TBS TV series

 A series of animated Gudetama shorts were broadcast on the Japanese channel TBS (Tokyo Broadcasting System) between 2014 and 2020.
 It aired daily as part of a morning family news section called Asa Chan! (あさチャン!, "Morning chance!").
 Episodes included a game called "Gudetama Chance!" where the audience used their remote controls to win prizes.
 Each episode and game segment only lasts for approximately one minute.
 As of 2019 there were over 1200 episodes.

 The series follows the exploits of Gudetama and a cast of recurring human characters.
 One such character is Nisetama-san (ニセたまさん, Nisetamasan), a young man dressed in a yellow suit similar to a zentai suit but with the face exposed, akin to a humanoid Gudetama.
 The series' short segments end with a rendition of the Gudetama theme song and a contemporary style dance performed by Nisetama-san.
 There are also special stories about festivals.